LeMikaelF/spring-stock-ticker/README.md

 # TODO

-- [X] Map DTO to domain object
-- [ ] Refactor client and UI into separate Spring modules
-- [ ] Allow choosing stock symbol
+- [ ] If a stock symbol is invalid, still update other stocks.
-- [ ] Allow multiple stocks
-  - Add tracked stock
-  - Remove tracked stock
-  - Expandable UI
 - [ ] Make UI prettier